-Income for purposes of calculating child support pursuant to the Maryland Child Support Guidelines is defined by the Family Law Article of the Annotated Code of Maryland as actual income.
+Income for purposes child support calculations pursuant to the Maryland Child Support Guidelines is defined by the Family Law Article of the Annotated Code of Maryland as actual income.
 This includes, but is not limited to, salary, wages, pension income, social security benefits and disability insurance benefits.

 Withdrawals from one’s IRA accounts are also deemed to be income to a party pursuant to the Family Law Article as they are taxable income.
 However, issues have arisen as to whether the amount in a payor’s IRA can be deemed a potential source of income for the payor.
 Along with that comes the question that if the payor chooses not to take any withdrawals from this account, would that refusal lead a court to believe that the payor is purposefully diminishing his income in order to pay a lower amount of child support.
 If the Court deemed this to be true, then the income (annuitized) could potentially be imputed to the payor for child support purposes.